checkly/terraform-provider-checkly/docs/resources/check_group.md

 ### Required

 - `activated` (Boolean) Determines if the checks in the group are running or not.
-- `concurrency` (Number) Determines how many checks are invoked concurrently when triggering a check group from CI/CD or through the API.
+- `concurrency` (Number) Determines how many checks are run concurrently when triggering a check group from CI/CD or through the API.
 - `locations` (Set of String) An array of one or more data center locations where to run the checks.
 - `name` (String) The name of the check group.